Bound by Corruption by BelovedStranger

 There were two men left and they were already a distance away, screaming down the road.
 Sesshomaru speed after them, faster than her eyes could track.
 He beheaded one from behind, the ningen’s head rolling away from his body, while he ripped the spine from the other.

 All was quiet then except Kagome’s heavy breathing as Sesshomaru walked sedately back, blood staining his clothes.
-He stopped just under her tree and smiled up at her, revealing fangs.
-Even from her perch, she could see small splatters of across his face.
+He stopped just under her tree and smiled up at her, revealing his fangs.
+Even from her perch, she could see the splatter across his face.
 She shuddered.

 “This is my gift to you,” he told her, before turned away to return to the only bandit left alive.